davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 The uncertainties inherent in this model bias the results towards predicting lower-temperature, less-convex geotherms over the model domain.
-These potential biases are significant when making comparisons with measured values of heat flux and xenolith thermobarometry [e.g. @fig:model_comparison], which are not subject to these biases.
+These potential biases affect comparisons comparisons with measured values of heat flux and xenolith thermobarometry, which are not subject to these biases [@fig:model_comparison].
 Thus, geotherms predicted by this model might be underestimates for potential mantle temperature at a given depth, especially for the older tectonic scenarios modeled.
 Additional discussion of these factors can be found in